FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 approx. 62 no. staff collectively.
 They endeavour to employ further local

-experienced/skilled labour as the need arises.---
+experienced/skilled labour as the need arises.
+---
 20

 14.